 Other Quick Tips

-In April Samsung sent out software updates to the Galaxy S7 and S7 Edge with a few changes and battery life improvements.
-We’ve also seen updates to the always-on display.
+In April and October Samsung sent out software updates to the Galaxy S7 and S7 Edge with a few changes and battery life improvements.
+We’ve also seen multiple updates to the always-on display app.
 Make sure you’re running the latest software by heading into settings > about phone > and checking for software updates.

 Above are some great Samsung accessories, and that list includes a battery case that nearly doubles S7 battery life.
 Meaning the battery can last 2-4 days with it.
 Get a battery case, external chargers, or other things if needed.

 Owners on a flight or taking the train with no service, enable airplane mode to save it for when you arrive.
 Airplane mode turns off all data, radios, services and more and most phones can last 4-5 days on airplane mode.
 Occasional device restarts can also help to flush out the system and memory, and give your device a clean slate for the day or work week.
 It’s also a good idea to do a factory data reset (which erases everything) if you are experiencing extremely unusual battery life results.
 This is a last resort, but could fix Galaxy S7 battery problems for some.

 These are just a few of many different options available to users without getting deeper into the Android OS.
 Try a new launcher, download third party text apps, or even better, uninstall Facebook.
 If you’re still not satisfied with battery life or need additional juice while out and about, take advantage of the fast charging technology in the Galaxy S7 and buy a fast portable battery charger.

 First up is a fan-favorite, being the official Samsung S-View flip case.
 This year Samsung actually has three different S-View Flip cover cases.
 There's the traditional flip cover with a window like previous years, then a completely clear one, and an LED flip case.
 Our favorite is the clear case.
 This offers a full view of the entire screen, not just the small cutout like previous years.